trieschlab/MIMo/README.md

 ### Vision

 The current implementation consists of two cameras located at the eyes with which images can be rendered.
 The vertical fov is set at a fixed 60°, with the horizontal adjusted based on the rendering resolution.
+All of the cameras listed in the configuration are rendered at their defined resolution and then put into their own separate entry in the observation dictionary named after the camera.

 Parameter structure:  A dictionary as below, with the camera names in the XML as keys and values which define the rendering resolution.